Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

-In the end, truly decentralized and independent currencies will prevail.
+In the end, genuinely decentralized and independent currencies will prevail.

 However, they will be paved with libra coins, which allow easy adoption of the crypto among the general population.

-According to sources familiar with the situation, testnet will be launched very soon, in the coming weeks.
+According to sources familiar with the situation, the test net will be launched very soon, in the coming weeks.

-Bitcoin appeared in the scene in 2009 and became more popular in 2010.
-For example, if you want to know more about this cryptocurrency in 2013, 75% of the information available was technological (bitcoin is secure electronics of the future), 20% politically (for the radical overthrow of central banks) and only 5% economically (why Bitcoin never drops to zero).
+Bitcoin appeared on the scene in 2009 and became more popular in 2010.
+For example, if you wanted to know more about this cryptocurrency in 2013, 75% of the information available was technological (bitcoin is certain electronics of the future), 20% politically (for the radical overthrow of central banks), and only 5% economically (why Bitcoin never drops to zero).

-Since then, we have seen huge price fluctuations in this digital currency and the SEC’s rejection of Bitcoin ETFs.
-Currently, 60% (mainly cryptic ‘hedge funds’ in the Cayman Islands) are available, 25% (still mainly) at the political level in the liberal critics of the Fed) and 15% in technological form (from minerals in Xinjiang and Central Asia).
+Since then, we have seen substantial price fluctuations in this digital currency and the SEC’s rejection of Bitcoin ETFs.
+Currently, 60% (mainly cryptic ‘hedge funds’ in the Cayman Islands) are available, 25% (still primarily) at the political level in the liberal critics of the Fed) and 15% in the technological form (from minerals in Xinjiang and Central Asia).

-In short, we have seen a shift in the idea that Bitcoin is not just a transactional technology, but an irreplaceable way to store value.
-However, it is surprising that this idea has not completely disappeared because of the failure of the Bitcoin ETF principle.
+In short, we have seen a shift in the idea that Bitcoin is not just a transactional technology but an irreplaceable way to store value.
+However, it is surprising that this idea has not entirely disappeared because of the Bitcoin ETF principle’s failure.

-Instead, we will point to some services that are the basis of modern names and have real value and utility.
-We will also explain how these technologies can become the basis of a more significant distributed system called blank blockchain islands.
+Instead, we will point to some services that are based on modern names and have real value and utility.
+We will also explain how these technologies can become the basis of a more powerful distributed system called blank blockchain islands.
 Finally, let’s take a closer look at Facebook’s new crypto coin.